open-contracting/standard/docs/schema/reference.md

 ### Planning

 The planning section is used in a planning process.
-This includes information about, for example, needs identification, budget planning and market research.
+This includes information about, for example, needs identification, budget planning, the parent project and market research.
 Background documents such as feasibility studies and project plans can also be included in this section.

 ````{admonition} Example
 :class: hint